JuliaMath/Polynomials.jl/docs/src/extending.md

 ## A new basis type

-The generalized Laguerre polynomials are orthogonal polynomials parameterized  by $\alpha$ and defined recursively by
+The generalized Laguerre polynomials are orthogonal polynomials parameterized  by ``\alpha`` and defined recursively by

 ```math
 \begin{align*}